aconstlink/games/02_paddle_n_ball/README.md

 Levels are loaded from the files in the __layout__ folder.
 A '.' means an empty space and a '#' means a brick.

 ## key-issues
 This games' main purpose is to test the async task system.
 Loading all the assets is done using the new task system.
-Also the level are loaded using the task system if all bricks have been hit.
+A level is loaded using the task system from the disk if all bricks have been hit.

 ## further issues
 At the moment, there is a subtle stuttering in the continuous movement of everything.
 This issue was reduced due to using a "global" app wide delta time but it still remain.
 Especially for the OpenGL backend on windows.